 Let’s presume you have already decided to whom you will refer in your supplementary letter.
 But, there are other valuable aspects of your question, “Who do I address my cover letter to?”
 Here we have decided to cover important but frequently underestimated aspects.

 First, we emphasize attitude.
 This may become apparent from the first lines of the supplementary letter.
-Frequently, job-applicants think that an employer/HR is somebody unreachable or who will not devote plenty of time or don’t care about all applicants.
+Frequently, job applicants think that an employer/HR is somebody unreachable or who will not devote plenty of time or don’t care about all applicants.
 On the other side, some candidates may think that exactly their application is something exceptional.

 In fact, the right approach is somewhere in between.
 You should not underestimate or overestimate either yourself or a future reviewer.
-The secret is simple here – there is an ordinary human on the other side who has its own feelings and a sense of dignity.
-The same thing is to you.
+The secret is simple here – there is an ordinary human on the other side who has their own feelings and a sense of dignity.
+The same thing is for you.
 Try to consider this application and a cover letter as a chance for establishing other human relations between you and the other person.

 But, these relations have to appear professional in any case.
 It is wise to sound in this manner only.
 This will facilitate your work of creating the right first view to present your candidacy and promote your future career with this company.
 So, referring to a cover letter should be polite and neutral in tone by default.